 Provincial French Dining and the Nevers Table

 There is a particular quality to dining in the smaller cities of Burgundy's western fringe that the grandes tables of Paris and Lyon rarely replicate.
-In places like Nevers, the relationship between a restaurant and its neighbourhood is direct and unmediated: sourcing is local by necessity as much as philosophy, the room is known to its regulars by name, and the cooking tends to reflect the agricultural logic of the Nièvre department rather than the aesthetic trends circulating through the capital's kitchen brigades. Ô Puits, at 21 Rue Mirangron, exists within that tradition.
+In places like Nevers, the relationship between a restaurant and its neighbourhood is direct and unmediated: sourcing is local by necessity as much as philosophy, the room is known to its regulars by name, and the cooking tends to reflect the agricultural logic of the Nièvre department rather than the aesthetic trends circulating through the capital's kitchen brigades. Ô Puits, at 21 Rue Mirangron, is a Traditional French Bistro in Nevers, France.

 Where Ô Puits Sits in the Local Hierarchy